Sri Lanka blue magpie: Reproduction

 Sri Lanka blue magpies are monogamous, use co-operative breeding to raise their young, and can be seen in small flocks of up to seven birds, while each bird maintains a territory.

-The generation length of Sri Lanka blue magpies is 6.7 years.
+The generation length is 6.7 years.
 Breeding season is from January through March, and three to five eggs, which are white covered with brown spots, are laid in a clutch.
 Cup-shaped nests are built atop small, slender trees and lined with soft materials like lichen.

 Both sexes build the nest and feed offspring, with only the female incubating them.

 Conservation status

 The Sri Lanka blue magpie is listed as vulnerable, due to the fragmentation and ongoing decline of the population.
 Surveys performed in 2004-2006 estimate the population at 10,181-19,765 individuals, although their breeding strategy of monogamy and co-operative breeding has led to that estimate being reduced to 9,500-19,500 individuals total to reflect their effective population size.

-The main threat to the survival of the Sri Lanka blue magpie is habitat loss due to forest being cleared for agricultural land, mines, logging, and human settlement.
-A moratorium on logging in wet zones in 1990, plus the legal protection of this species in Sri Lanka, have the potential to slow their population decline, but air pollution causing forest die-back and the use of biocides in the hill country continue to threaten the Sri Lanka blue magpie.
+The main threat to the survival is habitat loss due to forest being cleared for agricultural land, mines, logging, and human settlement.
+A moratorium on logging in wet zones in 1990, plus the legal protection of this species in Sri Lanka, have the potential to slow their population decline, but air pollution causing forest die-back and the use of biocides in the hill country continue to threaten the species.

-One of the factors preventing the Sri Lanka blue magpie from moving into disturbed habitat has been suggested to be the presence of another bird, the Asian koel (Eudynamys scolopaceus), which is a brood parasite.
+One of the factors preventing it from colonising disturbed habitat has been suggested to be the presence of another bird, the Asian koel (Eudynamys scolopaceus), which is a brood parasite.